erxand/cse212-final-project/2-linked-lists.md

 | empty() | Returns true if the length of the linked list is zero. | if len(linked_list) == 0: | O(1) |

 ## Example: Stanchion
-You might think that you don't know what a stanchion is, but you would be wrong.
-You've seen them before, you've probably spent more time around them than you would've liked to.
-You know those wait-high crowd control pole things in airports and other places to help form lines?
-They have the stretchy fabric divider that stretches between each pole?
-Those are stanchions.
-Stanchions are actually a great example of linked lists.

 ## Problem: Geocaching Activity
 this may be problematic